bharlow/fm-webdirect-custom/README.md

 __For IIS (Windows) through HTTP or HTTPS__

-[drive]:\Program Files\FileMaker\FileMaker Server\HTTPServer\conf
+* [drive]:\Program Files\FileMaker\FileMaker Server\HTTPServer\conf

-Where [drive] is the drive on which the Web Publishing Engine component of your FileMaker Server deployment resides.
+* Where [drive] is the drive on which the Web Publishing Engine component of your FileMaker Server deployment resides.

 __For Apache (OS X) through HTTP__

-/Library/FileMaker Server/HTTPServer/htdocs
+* /Library/FileMaker Server/HTTPServer/htdocs

 __For Apache (OS X) through HTTPS__

-/Library/FileMaker Server/HTTPServer/htdocs/httpsRoot
+* /Library/FileMaker Server/HTTPServer/htdocs/httpsRoot

+### How to Download these Files ###

+Want to download and try these files out with your solution.
+Look for the "Download ZIP" link to the on the right hand side on [GitHub](https://github.com/bharlow/fm-webdirect-custom) page.

 ## Tips and Hints ##